Helena Parks and Recreation Master Plan

 Citywide survey

-A statistically valid survey will be distributed in June, 2026 to a broad cross-section of Helena households.
+A statistically valid survey will be conducted starting in June through July 25, 2026 to a broad cross-section of Helena households.
+Take the survey here: https://helenaparksurvey.org/

 Focus groups